-The present version of the PatOpt model is restricted to grid optimisation of H-patterns and only takes into account the front side of the wafer equivalent device.
+The present version of the PatOpt simulation tool restricts the grid optimisation to H-patterns and only takes into account the front side of the wafer equivalent device.
 Nevertheless, series integration losses below 10% could be predicted based on currently achieved metallization results.

-A more refined finite elements (FEM) based model is developed to allow for free choice of grid pattern and to include the influences on module loss of back contact resistance and phenomena like dark diode current under grid fingers.
-Figure 7 gives an example of a first FEM trial run modelling the grid pattern of our standard test cells.
+A more refined finite elements (FEM) based model is developed to allow for free choice of grid pattern and to include the influences on efficiency losses on module level from back contact resistance and phenomena like dark diode current under grid fingers.
+Figure 7 gives an example of a first FEM trial run modelling the grid pattern of our standard 1 cm2 test cells.

-Figure 7: Example of first trial run modelling test grids using a finite elements software showing the potential distribution.
+Figure 7.
+Example of first trial run modelling test grids using a finite elements software showing the potential distribution.

-4 SUMMARY AND CONCLUSIONS
+SUMMARY AND CONCLUSIONS

-Generic processes such as depth-selective laser scribing and the printing of insulating and conductive tracks curable at low temperature, are a key requirement to enable cost efficient production of advanced thin-film PV concepts, often built on opaque and flexible substrates.
+Generic processes such as depth-selective laser scribing and the printing of insulating and conductive tracks that can be cured at low temperature, are a key requirement to enable cost efficient production of substrate type thin-film PV concepts which are often built on opaque and even flexible substrates.

-As an example, three main features of a novel roll-toroll concept for fabrication of thin-film silicon solar cells on steel foil are presented: laser scribing, printing and modelling.
-We show that laser scribing of 4×4 mm2 amorphous silicon solar cells with a 1064 nm ps laser leads to a minor loss in efficiency.
-The screen printing or inkjet printing processes of low-temperature curing Ag are also proven not to degrade the device performance, and by modelling the module interconnection, we calculated losses below 10% when going from individual cells to modules.
-Efforts are underway to realize large area solar cells with printed current collecting grids, and finally, a fully series interconnected module by combining laser scribing and printing as cost-effective processing operation.
+As an example, three key features of a novel roll-to-roll concept for fabrication of thin-film silicon solar cells on steel foil are presented: laser scribing, printing and modelling.
+We show that laser scribing of 4x4 mm2 amorphous silicon solar cells with a 1064 nm ps laser leads to a minor loss in efficiency.
+The screen printing process of low-temperature curing Ag is also proven not to degrade the device performance, and by modelling the module interconnection, we calculated losses below 10% when going from individual cells to modules.
+Efforts are underway to realize large area solar cells with printed current collecting grids, and finally a fully series interconnected module by combining laser scribing and printing as cost-effective processing operation.